 - Talk to the host/hostess about making the dinner gluten-free and dairy-free friendly.
-I know its a total pain and potentially awkward, but you’d be surprised how people who care about you are willing to help you on your journey.
+I know it’s a total pain and potentially awkward, but you’d be surprised how people who care about you are willing to help you on your journey.
 (Not always, but many times)

 These days, I love Thanksgiving again.
-I have shared my Thanksgiving menu in the past, when I created a new slew of recipes that are adapted to be GFDF-friendly AND taste good to everyone else in my family.
+I have shared my Thanksgiving menu in the past, when I created a new slew of recipes that are adapted to be gluten and dairy-free friendly AND taste good to everyone else in my family.

 If you’re on the hunt for some excellent Thanksgiving recipes that will help you stick with your gluten-free dairy-free diet AND still enjoy the food on the table, you’re in the right place.

 I hope you enjoy this holiday season as much as I will – and vow to never be the odd one out at the table again!

-Gluten-free Dairy-free Thanksgiving Breakfast Recipes
+Dairy-free Gluten-free Thanksgiving Breakfast Recipes

 If you want to get a little festive for Thanksgiving morning, try these tasty muffins a try!

 I love that this gluten-free dairy-free sausage egg casserole can be made into individual portions so that you can make them ahead and retreat for easy on the go breakfasts.

 These apple cider glazed donuts are a perfect treat for Thanksgiving morning.
 Making gluten-free and dairy-free donuts at home is super easy as long as you have a donut pan on hand.
 This is the one I have and love to use.